rebeccajr/color-clock/docs/blog/2025-02-08__back-in-dev.md

 assembly and hardware debugging if necessary.*

-*Unrelated, but this diagram was generated using DOT, a scripting language used to generate vector images.*
+*Unrelated, but this diagram was generated using DOT, a scripting language used to generate vector images - another technology I'm using at work and starting to utilize in ColorClock.*

+*We removed the wire harness from Version 1 and directly connected the LED strips to the terminal block, which we relocated to the back of the light display.*

 ## TODO

 So, here are some TODOs that I will continue to pick away at...

+### Unit Tests

 - Write unit tests for modules:
   - TimeCalcs